t4d-gmbh/Weekend-Out/README_solutions.md

 - _Q.4._ What's the difference between `git log` and `git reflog`?
 ---
-> **Solution Q.4**: `git log` shows the commit history of the current branch including merges and commits which are not part of the current branch history (e.g. commits from other branches).
+> **Solution Q.4**: `git log` shows the current branche's commit history, including merges and commits which are not part of the current branch history (e.g. commits from other branches).
 It is useful for tracking changes in the repository over time.
 On the other hand, `git reflog` shows the history of HEAD movements.
-This includes branch checkouts, commits, and merges and is useful for recovering lost commits.
+This includes branch checkouts, commits, and merges, and is useful for recovering lost commits.
 ---

 Push the branch to the remote repository.